 Yes, dental care is important.
 But, what if you still can’t afford it?

-Fortunately, there are options available for seniors to save money on quality dental care so they can receive the best possible care despite working with a tight budget.
+Fortunately, there are affordable dental care options available for seniors to save money on maintaining their oral health so they can receive the best possible care despite working with a tight budget.

-While this may seem like common sense, dental appointments tend to show up low on most people’s priority list when they’re considering how to spend a limited amount of money.
-However, if we give dental care its proper priority, it becomes clear that regularly setting aside a small amount to cover our routine cleaning and exam should be a minimum requirement as we’re managing our annual budget.
+While this may seem like common sense, dental appointments tend to rank low on most people’s priority list when they’re considering how to spend a limited amount of money.
+However, if we give dental care its proper priority, it becomes clear that regularly setting aside a small amount to cover two routine cleanings and exams should be a minimum requirement as we’re managing our annual budget.

-Once you’ve established the cost of services in your area, you should be able to divide that figure by six to determine the minimum amount you’ll need to put aside each month.
+Once you’ve determined the cost of services in your area, you should be able to divide that figure by six to determine the minimum amount you’ll need to put aside each month.

 Low-cost and no-cost community clinics